V-labs/Notification-Bundle/README.md

-OVH SMS notifications is now handled by this bundle, from the 1.2.0 version In your config.yml
+OVH SMS notifications is now handled by this bundle, from the 1.2.0 version.

+In your config.yml
 ```yaml
 vlabs_notification: